pr9000/doclang/iso-standard.md

 #### The `head` Element

 After the optional `version` element, the `doctag` element can continue with an optional `<head>` element.
-Below we list the reserved metadata elements to be used within `<head>`:
+Below we list the reserved core metadata elements to be used within `<head>`:

 - `title`
 - each `author` element can optionally begin with one or more `affiliation` elements